-- The nearest designated wetland is a "freshwater emergent wetland" located more than 1 mile to the northwest (Bell Lake area excavations). - North of this emergent wetland is the excavation designated as a "freshwater pond."
+- The nearest designated wetland is a "freshwater emergent wetland" located approximately 0.5 mile to the north (Bell Lake area excavations). - North of this emergent wetland is the excavation designated as a "freshwater pond."

 Distance to Subsurface Mines

 Figure 7 and our general reconnaissance of the area demonstrate that the nearest mines are caliche pits.
 This location is not within an area overlying a subsurface mine.